 Every year, Denver is growing and people are changing the way they travel through and between neighborhoods.
-To address this at the neighborhood level, the Department of Transportation & Infrastructure has established a Neighborhood Transportation Management Program (NTMP).
+To address this at the neighborhood level, Denver's Department of Transportation & Infrastructure (DOTI) has established a Neighborhood Transportation Management Program (NTMP).

 The NTMP aims to partner with neighborhoods by giving the people who live, work and play in Denver’s neighborhoods a voice in developing local transportation and mobility priorities and projects.

 The program will use many avenues to engage in local communities, including: public meetings, neighborhood surveys, stakeholder committees and direct coordination with RNO representatives, neighborhood leaders and councilmembers.

 The NTMP will work with statistical neighborhoods, one-on-one, to develop and implement projects and actions that: